 - Store in an air tight container.
 It will be fully infused and good to use after around two weeks.

-5. Make rosemary infused olive oil
+6. Make rosemary infused olive oil

 It is great served with bread for dipping, in salad dressings, or can be used in place of regular olive oil when roasting meat or vegetables.